 Weddings with great ideas and standout photography that are submitted for print but cannot fit in the pages of Charleston Weddings magazine are shared with our blog, The Wedding Row.
 Further, The Wedding Row works with Two Bright Lights to review potential submissions.
 For more information, visit theweddingrow.com/submit or email email@example.com.

-We at Charleston Weddings and TheWeddingRow cover Charleston and the greater Lowcountry as only locals can through these outlets and our related social media channels.
+We at Charleston Weddings and TheWeddingRow cover Charleston and the greater Lowcountry.
 To ensure that we are serving our readers well by bringing them fresh material, we prefer to publish weddings and wedding-related events and content that have not been published elsewhere.
 If an event has been published, but there are lots of shots that never were published, we'd be happy to take a look at the piece.
 Questions?
-Please contact Charleston Weddings Editor at email@example.com.
+Please contact Charleston Weddings Editor at firstname.lastname@example.org.